splunk/edu-md2lab/README.md

 ---

-Copyright (c) 2025 Splunk LLC.
+© 2025 Splunk LLC.
 All rights reserved.